 Your reimbursement will be sent to you direct deposit via Electronic Funds Transfer (EFT) to the same account as your pay.
-If you do not receive your pay by direct deposit, you will receive a paper check.
-If you submit a claim that is less than \$50, you will not be reimbursed until your submitted claims total at least \$50.
-However, this \$50 threshold is waived at the end of each quarter, as well as the end of the Plan Year.
+If you submit a claim that is less than \$25 and request reimbursement by paper check, you will not be reimbursed until your submitted claims total at least \$25.
+However, this \$25 threshold is waived at the end of each month, as well as the end of the Plan Year.

-Forfeiture of Unclaimed Benefits
+Forfeiture of unclaimed benefits

 There are certain situations under which reimbursements can be forfeited or delayed.
-While the Judiciary Benefits Center is committed to paying claims promptly, you may forfeit or delay reimbursement if:
+While the JBC is committed to paying claims promptly, you may forfeit or delay reimbursement if:

-- You or your beneficiary do not properly file a reimbursement request within the time period required-by April 30, following the Plan Year; - You do not furnish information or supporting documentation required to complete or verify your claim; or - You do not cash a reimbursement check by the close of the Plan Year following the one in which you incurred the health or dependent care expense.
+- You or your beneficiary do not properly file a reimbursement request with required documentation within the time period required-by April 30 following the Plan Year; - You do not furnish information or required documentation to complete or verify your claim by April 30 following the Plan Year; or - You do not cash a reimbursement check by the close of the Plan Year following the one in which you incurred the health or dependent care expense.